nate-fidalgo/GameDev/OldSchoolGaming/SoundFX/3d_surround_stereo_tricks/Readme.md

 And m4k, avi ,mov ,mp4 ,mpeg,...etc an video file format <br>
 However truely its all just container file formats which some support just audio , just video , multiple track audio ,....etc all depends on the header fields /file format choosen.
 <br>
-Goes container file ---> instead it fields telling the properties of all the channels/where they are in file (the compression algorithm/pointer to channel data)----> then its just the chuncks of channel data.
+Goes container file ---> inside it fields telling the properties of all the channels/where they are in file (the compression algorithm/pointer to channel data)----> then its just the chuncks of channel data.
 Some times also called as streams, tracks  ,...etc

 <br>